-Reference groups have relevance for the marketer in the sense that reference groups help impact consumer values, attitudes and behavior; reference the consumers educate inform and (potential) groups about а product/service offering.
+Reference groups have relevance for the marketer in the sense that reference groups help impact consumer values, attitudes and behavior; reference groups inform and educate the consumers (potential) about a product/service offering.
 By acting as a standard and as a frame of reference, they also influence potential consumers towards adoption and usage of such product and service offerings.
 Marketers often use them in advertisements to communicate with the masses, for example, celebrities, sportsperson and leaders are often used in advertisements to influences the masses.
 They are admired by the consumers who desire to identify with them and even aspire to become or behave like members of such secondary reference groups.
 Further they not only provide information and increase consumer awareness but they also reduce perceived risk amongst consumers with respect a product and service and/or brand.